 When individuals are not willing to experiment, test, and verify spiritual truths, they ensure the repetition of their sorrows, dramas, comedies, and tragedies of life, the perils of fortune sung so painfully in Carl Orff's "O Fortuna" from Carmina Burana.

 No real spiritual knowledge can be realized without efforts and change, for as Christ taught in the Gospel of Thomas, "Those who seek should not stop seeking until they find."

 Practice, therefore, and not theories, produce radical changes and the experience of the real.
 If you wish to experience divinity, you must enact the proper causes for its fruition.
 This is why we offer so many spiritual practices in this tradition.
-While numerous spiritual schools exclusively focus on memorization, recitation, and labyrinthine discussions of esoteric philosophy, the Chicagoland Gnostic Academy and other Gnostic institutions integrate profound study with conscious action.
+While numerous spiritual schools exclusively focus on memorization, recitation, and labyrinthine discussions of esoteric philosophy, the Gnostic Academy of Chicago and other Gnostic institutions integrate profound study with conscious action.
 It is through precise methods that one can see concrete results and achieve the complete development of the human being.
 We invite you towards the realization of your intimate potential and the full expression of your innermost divinity, here and now.

 For further study, please see the following resources on practical spirituality:

 Students who approach gnosticism are often overwhelmed by the vastness and profundity of its knowledge.
 Presented with a plethora of teachings, techniques, and exercises, beginning practitioners normally experience a great sense of intimidation, disorientation, and longing.
 While recognizing the need to change and overcome the internal causes of affliction, newcomers usually do not know how or where to begin their process of transforming suffering and acquiring practical, personal knowledge of divinity.

 The answer to such confusion, bewilderment, and aspiration is to reflect within: